VitorAguiar/R-course/README.md

 In this course we'll learn:
 ---------------------------

-### Intro to the R language
+### Introduction to the R language

--   structure, syntax, types and classes;
+-   vocabulary, syntax, data types, classes, etc;
 -   most used functions;
--   statistical tests;
+-   built-in statistical tests;
 -   packages.

 ### Import, export and manipulation of data